OIDC Basics

 -d '{ "parameters": "redirect_uri=https://client.example.org/cb/example.com&response_type=code&client_id=<Client ID e.g. 12898884596863>&scope=openid&nonce=n-0S6_WzA2Mj" }'

-If the request is appropriate, Authlete makes the following response (omitted for brevity) (message #5).
+If successful, Authlete will reply with the following response (shortened for brevity) (message #6).

 {